Case Studies, Initiatives in Environmental Management

 The Fujitsu Group conducts internal audits, a requirement of ISO 14001.
-To ensure the objectivity and independence of internal audits, the Corporate Internal Audit Division, takes the lead, allocating internal auditors who belong to Fujitsu or Fujitsu Group companies and carries them out.
+To ensure the objectivity and independence of internal audits, the Internal Control and Audit Office takes the lead, allocating internal auditors who belong to Fujitsu or Fujitsu Group companies and carries them out.

-There were 102 total findings (both Japan and overseas), of which 36% related to ISO14001:2015, , relating to methods for managing chemical substances and industrial waste.
-Overseas, receiving cooperation from external experts thoroughly knowledgeable in local laws and regulations and operation, we carried out internal audits with the objective of strengthening compliance and it leads to obtain less finding to point out.
-Started the same trial to organization in Japan.
+There were 30 total findings (both Japan and overseas) of which 23% were related to ISO14001 2015, in addition to other findings such as methods for managing chemical substances and industrial waste.
+We are receiving cooperation from external experts thoroughly knowledgeable in regulations and operations, and as a result of carrying out internal audits with the aim of improving compliance, the number of findings has been decreasing each year.

 Compliance with Environmental Laws

 There were no major legal or regulatory violations or accidents with major impact on the environment in the Fujitsu Group during FY 2019.